-FORM 10-K X ANNUAL REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES EXCHANGE A CT OF 1934 For the fiscal year ended December 31, 2022 or CTION 13 OR 15(d) OF THE SECURITIES EXCHANG GE ACT OF 1934 For the transition period from to Commission file number 001-35944 POWER SOLUTIONS INTERNATIONAL, INC. (Exact Name of Registrant as Specified in its Charter Delaware 33-0963637 (State or Other Jurisdiction of Incorporation or Orga anization) (I.R.S.
-Employer Identification No.) 201 Mittel Drive, Wood Dale, IL 60191 (Address of Principal Executive Offices) (630) 350-9400 (Zip Code) S (Registrant's Telephone Number, Including Area Code) Securities Registered Pursuant to Section 12(b) of the Ac t: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered None S - t: Common Stock, par value \$0.001 per share 102 Indicate by check mark if the registrant is not No 🗵 Indicate by check mark whether the registran rell-known seasoned issuer, as defined in Rule 405 of required to file reports pursuant to Section 13 and Set (1) has filed all reports required to be filed by Section thorter period that the registrant was required to file so ction 15(d) of the Act.
-Yes □ n 13 or 15(d) of the Securities Exchange Act uirements for the past 90 days.
-Yes 🗵 No den reports), and (2) has been subject to such ming of F t has submitted electronically every Interactive Data I (or for such shorter period that the registrant was requ t is a large accelerated filer, an accelerated filer, a non of "large accelerated filer," "accelerated filer," "smalle Large accelerated filer □ Non-accelerated filer □ Smalle rated filer r reporting company ng growth company new check mark if the registrant has elected not to use the ided pursuant to Section 13(a) of the Exchange Act. extended transition period for complying with \Box ı any Indicate by check mark whether the registran t is a shell company (as defined in Rule 12b-2 of the I Exchange Act).
-YES □ NO 🗵 strant has filed a report on and attestation to its matrix tion 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-720) 1
+FORM 10-K X ANNUAL REPORT PURSUANT TO SECT ION 13 OR 15(d) OF THE SECURITIES EXCHANGE A ACT OF 1934 For the fiscal year ended December 31, 202 or TRANSITION REPORT PURSUANT TO S ECTION 13 OR 15(d) OF THE SECURITIES EXCHAN GE ACT OF 1934 For the transition period from to Commission file number 001-35944 POWER SOLUTIONS INTERNATIONAL, INC. (Exact Name of Registrant as Specified in its Charter Delaware 33-0963637 (State or Other Jurisdiction of Incorporation or Or rganization) (I.R.S.
+Employer Identification No.) 201 Mittel Drive, Wood Dale, IL 60191 (Address of Principal Executive Offices (630) 350-9400 (Zip Code) (Registrant's Telephone Number, Including Area Code) Securities Registered Pursuant to Section 12(b) of the Ac t: Title of Each Class None Trading Symbol(s) Name of Each Exchange on Which Registered None Securities Registered Pursuant to Section 12(g) of the Ac et: Common Stock, par value \$0.001 per share of I Indicate by check mark if the registrant is n No 🗵 Indicate by check mark whether the registra 4 during the preceding 12 months (or for such uirements for the past 90 days.
+Yes 🗵 No Indicate by check mark whether the registra Regulation S-T during the preceding 12 month Indicate by check mark whether the registra well-known seasoned issuer, as defined in Rule 405 of ot required to file reports pursuant to Section 13 and Section (1) has filed all reports required to be filed by Section shorter period that the registrant was required to file so \Box and that submitted electronically every Interactive Data I as (or for such shorter period that the registrant was required in the same submitted electronically every Interactive Data I as (or for such shorter period that the registrant was required is a large accelerated filer, an accelerated filer, a normal section of the same section. ection 15(d) of the Act.
+Yes on 13 or 15(d) of the Securities Exchange Act of uch reports), and (2) has been subject to such file required to be submitted pursuant to Rule 4 uired to submit such files).
+Yes No n-accelerated filer, a smaller reporting company filing 405 emerging growth company.
+See the definitions opposite the name of the Exchange Act: s of "large accelerated filer," "accelerated filer," "small er reporting company" and "emerging growth Large accelerated filer □ Non-accelerated filer □ Smalle er reporting company nev y check mark if the registrant has elected not to use the ovided pursuant to Section 13(a) of the Exchange Act. any Indicate by check mark whether the registra ant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+YES □ NO ☒ gistrant has filed a report on and attestation to its m ection 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+72